sagecodes/intro-to-python/README.md

 Think of it as naming a piece of data.

-We're going to define our variable using the keyword `var`.
-Its very common to see variables not defined using the newer keywords `let` or `const`.
-We won't go into the differnces in this workshop but you can read more about `let` & `const` [here](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75).
-For now just remember that `var` means we're creating a new variable.
+its common in programming languages to have a keyword before the variable such as `var` or `int`, but python does not need this.

-- `var twitter = "@sagecodes";`
+- `twitter = "@sagecodes";`
-- `var score = 0;`
+- `score = 0;`

 ## Comparison Operators:
 Comparison Operators are used quite frequently in programming.
 Its a great way to compare and use data.

-Again we won't cover ALL of the comparison operators in this workshop, but you can see a full list of them [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)
+Again we won't cover ALL of the comparison operators in this workshop, but you can see a full list of them [here](https://docs.python.org/3/library/stdtypes.html#comparisons)

 - `==` Equal
 - `!=` Not Equal